 Funding Your Agribusiness Startup In 7 Creative Ways

-agribusiness startup, Funding Your Agribusiness Startup In 7 Creative Ways, Kilimo Nexus
+agribusiness startup, Funding Your Agribusiness Startup In 7 Creative Ways

 For many aspiring Kenyan agripreneurs, launching an agribusiness startup is the ultimate dream.
 With agriculture being the backbone of the economy, new age farming enterprises present an opportunity to disrupt traditional models and power food security.
 However, limited access to financing remains the biggest barrier for passionate individuals seeking to turn bold business ideas into reality.
 Though challenging, with creativity and resilience, capital can be raised to turn ambitions into successful ventures.